Haute-Gaspésie—La Mitis—Matane—Matapédia

 Haute-Gaspésie—La Mitis—Matane—Matapédia (formerly known as Matapédia—Matane) was a federal electoral district in Quebec, Canada, that was represented in the House of Commons of Canada from 1979 until 2013.
 It has the lowest percentage of visible minorities among all Canadian electoral districts (0.3%).

 Geography

 The district consists of the Regional County Municipalities of La Haute-Gaspésie, La Matapédia, Matane and La Mitis.

 The neighbouring ridings are Rimouski-Neigette—Témiscouata—Les Basques, Montmorency—Charlevoix—Haute-Côte-Nord, Manicouagan, Gaspésie—Îles-de-la-Madeleine, and Madawaska—Restigouche.

 History

 The riding was created in 1933 as "Matapédia—Matane" from parts of Matane riding.
 It was abolished in 1966 when it was redistributed into Matane and Rimouski ridings.

 It was created in 1976 as "Matapédia—Matane" from parts of Matane and Rimouski ridings.
 The name of the riding was changed in 2004 to "Haute-Gaspésie—La Mitis—Matane—Matapédia".

-As per the 2012 federal electoral redistribution, this riding will be dissolved, and most will become part of Avignon—La Mitis—Matane—Matapédia and the remainder will join Gaspésie—Les Îles-de-la-Madeleine.
+As per the 2012 federal electoral redistribution, this riding was dissolved and most became part of Avignon—La Mitis—Matane—Matapédia, while the remainder joined Gaspésie—Les Îles-de-la-Madeleine.